UnlockedLabs/UnlockEdv2/README.md

   - `make canvas-init` and `make canvas-seed` are still available for doing either step by hand -- re-seeding, or re-creating the database after `docker compose ... down --volumes`.

+  To connect UnlockEd to it, first run `make seed` if you have not already. `make canvas` seeds only the Canvas LMS database, so on a fresh UnlockEd database the `Canvas` provider platform the next step asks you to edit does not exist yet.

-  To connect UnlockEd to it, log in to Canvas at `localhost:3001` as that admin, go to Account -> Settings -> New Access Token, and copy the token.
-Then in UnlockEd, enable the `provider_platforms` feature flag for your facility (every Canvas call is gated on it) and edit the seeded `Canvas` provider platform, pasting the token you just copied into `access_key`.
+  Then log in to Canvas at `localhost:3001` as that admin, go to Account -> Settings -> New Access Token, and copy the token.
+Back in UnlockEd, enable the `provider_platforms` feature flag for your facility (every Canvas call is gated on it) and edit the seeded `Canvas` provider platform, pasting the token you just copied into `access_key`.

-  That is the only field you need to fill in. `make seed` already points the platform at the local Canvas (`base_url` `http://canvas`, `account_id` `1`) and leaves it enabled; the access key is the one value that can't be seeded, since you mint it per machine.
+  That is the only field you need to fill in. `make seed` points the platform at the local Canvas (`base_url` `http://canvas`, `account_id` `1`) and leaves it enabled; the access key is the one value that can't be seeded, since you mint it per machine.